rage/java-programming-fall-19/data/part-1/2-printing.md

 </sample-output>

-Although the above example works, it's important to be considerate of other programmers and to use line breaks.
+Although the above example works, it's important to be considerate of other programmers (and future you!) and to use line breaks.
 That way, anyone reading the program knows that each line does only a single concrete thing.

 <!-- TODO: quiz, jossa kysytään että mistä tietyssä termissä on kyse -->